Spracto/platypus-chess/README.md

 This is my javascript chess project for young students to learn chess tactics, opening principles, master fundamental checkmates.

+This version was made in MEAN

+I used an ajax request to send create request instead of calling the angular because I'm using ChessBoardJS's jquery library.
+So I may re-create this project without angular.

+Another issue that is how large my index.html file is growing...

 I have the idea to figure out how a chess engine works... and modify it so the user can play Sacrifice City against the computer.

 Ideas I want to implment: